bitdocs/bitdocs-code/docs/input-se.md

 ![Light Sensor Bit](https://cdn.shopify.com/s/files/1/1494/3290/products/0G5dBlAQ_2048x.jpeg?v=1580401388)

 This bit will gradually increase power as it is exposed to more and more light, or the reverse in dark mode.
-Its function is similar to the [button](#button), though it activates gradually with light rather than instantly with a press.
+Its function is similar to the [button](/input-sw/#button), though it activates gradually with light rather than instantly with a press.

+### How to Use

+While the [button](/input-sw/#button) jumps instantly to 5V when pressed, the light sensor gradually works up to 5V as the light shined on it increases.
+The speed at which the light sensor gets to full power can be changed with the sensitivity slider.

+The light/dark mode switch will change in what ways the light sensor releases power.
+On light mode, the sensor will release power as light level goes up, but on dark mode, the sensor will release power as the light level goes down.

+**NOTE: Some older models may use a screwdriver dial instead of a slide for sensitivity.
+This works the same, however, you'll need to use the purple [screwdriver](/placeholder) to change the sensitivity setting**

 ## Motion Trigger

 ![Motion Trigger Bit](https://i.shgcdn.com/6a256fe4-0415-4c81-ba84-10b830aa2cfc/-/format/auto/-/preview/3000x3000/-/quality/lighter/)

-The motion trigger bit works similarly to the [button](#button), though instead of sending a signal on a click, it sends a signal when it detects movement.
+The motion trigger bit works similarly to the [button](/input-sw/#button), though instead of sending a signal on a click, it sends a signal when it detects movement.

 ### Other Info